-The following projects are considered complete as the licence end date has expired.
-If any aspects of the project works were not complete, a new licence would be required given that it is not possible to extend and expired licence.
+The following projects are considered complete as either the licence end date has expired or the works are known to have been completed.
+If any aspects of the project works were not complete, a new licence would be required given that it is not possible to extend an expired licence.